Mmmm, biscuits. They’re kind of what dreams are made of, no?

 - 3 Tbsp fresh sage, roughly chopped or torn (or sub 1 tsp dry sage)

-- Mix flour(s), salt, baking soda, baking powder, cinnamon, nutmeg in a large bowl.
+- Mix flour(s), salt, baking soda, baking powder, cinnamon, and nutmeg in a large bowl.

 - Add cold butter and use a pastry cutter or fork to combine until small pieces remain and it looks like wet sand.
 Work quickly so the butter doesn’t get too warm.
 Add chopped sage and mix once more.